Verlander, Alcantara are unanimous Cy Young Award winners

 Alcantara received all 30 first-place votes, the 15th time the NL has had a unanimous winner.
 Atlanta’s Max Fried was second with 72 points, including 10 second-place votes, and Los Angeles Dodgers lefty Julio Urías was third 66 points and seven second-place votes.

-Verlander’s 18 wins led the AL, and he had 185 strikeouts to give him 3,198 in his career, which ranks first among active players.
+Verlander’s 18 wins led the AL, and he had 185 strikeouts to give him 3,198 in his career, the most among active players.

 Alcantara’s six complete games were the most in the majors since Chris Sale had six in 2016.
 The two-time All-Star went 14-9 and threw seven or more innings in 13 straight starts from May 11-July 15, which was the longest such streak since 2014.